Subway Builder

-Subway Builder is a 2025 transit simulation game by independent developer Colin Miller.
+Subway Builder is a 2026 transit simulation game by independent developer Colin Miller.
 The game is a single-player railroad construction and management simulator.
 Players build subway systems in real-world cities by constructing tracks and stations under realistic constraints and costs.
 They also design routes and manage operations to serve commuters simulated using real-world census data.

 Gameplay

-A screenshot of gameplay on the Boston map.
+A screenshot of gameplay on the Philadelphia map.

 The player starts with a map of their selected city accurately populated with its road network, buildings and topographical features.
-The player proceeds to build subway stations and tracks in the city.
-Tracks can be built at different depths to navigate the city.
-Deeper tracks cost more to build, but construction too shallow beneath buildings incurs demolition costs.
-The player can use various data analysis tools to see where residents and workers are concentrated to plan the locations of subways and direction of routes.
+The player builds subway stations and tracks in the city.
+Tracks can be built at different elevations to navigate the city and landscape.
+The player can build elevated and at grade tracks as well as tunnels at numerous depths.
+Four types of tracks and trains are available; heavy and light metro, light rail, and commuter rail.
+Heavy metro cost more to build and maintain than light.
+Heavy metro trains are based on the New York City Subway R211 stock, allowing up to 15 cars.
+Light metro trains are based on the Montreal REM Alstom Metropolis Saint-Laurent stock, allowing up to 4 cars.
+Light rail trains are based on the Seattle Link Siemens S700 light rail vehicles.
+Commuter rail trains are based on the Long Island Rail Road M9 trains.
+Heavy and light metro are used to connect nearby areas with fast acceleration but a lower top speed, while commuter rail is used to connect area farther away with a low acceleration but higher top speed.
+The player can use various data analysis tools to see where residents and workers are concentrated and their daily commutes to plan the locations of stations and direction of routes.

 Once stations and tracks are built, the player then designs the routes that trains will travel on their subway system.
 Players choose the route's name and color, stations serviced, and route frequency.
-Commuters use a combination of vehicle, transit and walking modes of transport, and the player can see how their services impact this behavior and where improvements in their system can be made.
+Commuters use a combination of vehicles, transit and walking to reach their destination, and the player can see how their services impact this behavior and where improvements in their system can be made.

-In the realistic mode of the game, construction costs are based on the cost-per-mile of transit construction outside of the United States.
-As transit construction costs in the United States are generally between 2 and 5 times higher than other parts of the world, using overseas pricing was "the only way the game would be playable".
-A sandbox mode is also present in the game, allowing players to freely build and run the simulation without budget constraints.
+Construction costs are based on the cost-per-mile of transit construction outside of the United States.
+Transit construction costs in the US are generally between 2 and 5 times higher than other parts of the world, using overseas pricing was "the only way the game would be playable".
+There is also a sandbox mode, allowing players to freely build and run the simulation without budget constraints.